labgrid-project/labgrid/doc/configuration.rst

 HttpDigitalOutputDriver
 ~~~~~~~~~~~~~~~~~~~~~~~
-A HttpDigitalOutputDriver binds to a `HttpDigitalOutput` to set and get a
+A :any:`HttpDigitalOutputDriver` binds to a `HttpDigitalOutput`_ to set and get
-digital output state via HTTP.
+a digital output state via HTTP.

 Binds to:
   http: